SinaMirrazavi/LPV/README.md

 ```
 Where ``K`` is the number of the Gaussian components and ``M`` is the dimension of the system.

-- For Yaml file: We assume that a Yaml file has been read via the ROS parameter server and each parameters is of ``vector<double>`` format from the C++ standard library.
+- For Yaml file: We use the ROS parameter server which reads a yaml file containing each of the parameters mentioned above in  ``vector<double>`` format from the C++ standard library.

 ```C++
 vector<double> Priors = ...; /* Vector of Priors */